Shakespearean English Translator

 Shakespearean English Examples

-Here is what normal conversation looks like through this translator:
+Here is what normal conversation looks like in a Shakespearean style:

 I missed you so much Forsooth, mine heart hath ached greatly in thy absence